sustainivo/sustainivo/README.md

 ## License
-Envixi is released under the MIT License.
+Sustainivo is released under the MIT License.